ff-notes/ff/README.md

 𝑓𝑓's own issues are tracked in 𝑓𝑓 since the first day of development.
 Please feel free to test it in your environment.
 But no guarantees.

+## Project-based task management

+𝑓𝑓 detects if it is run inside a **git** repository and saves notes in it.
+Other VCS will be supported in future.
+Feel free to open a ticket if you want to extend support.

 ## Install